johnbiundo/dev.to-articles/blog-posts/custom-transporter/custom-transporter-part2.md

 ### First Iteration (Take 1) of the Server Component

-Let's get started building the "server" side of the equation &#8212; the part of the custom transporter that you'll use to build *Nest responders*.
+Let's get started building the "server" side of the equation &#8212; the part of the custom transporter that you'll use to build *Nest responders* (AKA *microservices*).

 #### Using a Custom Transporter Strategy